Lime electric bikes launched in London

 E-bike or e-scooter … Jump does not differentiate and offers both of them at the same price.
 On the road, the service is charged 15 cents per minute.
-You will be charged a one euro fee to unlock the vehicle.
-This 1-euro fee is waved for the first three weeks to celebrate the launch of the service.
+You will be charged a one-euro fee to unlock the vehicle.
+This 1-euro fee is waived for the first three weeks to celebrate the launch of the service.

 How to register?

 If you already have the Uber app, there is nothing else to do.
 Just select “bike” in the home menu to access the service.
 If not, simply download the app, available on Android and Apple Store.

 For more information, visit the official website of Jump (in French).

 The Grand Besançon region took advantage of the inauguration of the track dedicated to the soft modes of transportation to present the new “Ginko Vélo” electric bicycle rental service.
 This new track connects Pouilley-les-Vignes and Champvans-les-Moulins and runs via Champagney.

 About fifty long-term rental bicycles, in the blue colors of the Ginko brand, are currently being delivered by Bisontine Proxy-Cycles, which won the contract.
 Year-round, the long-term rental will be 20 € per month (240 € / year) for all-public rate and 10 € per month for holders of a Ginko subscription card.

 “Ginko Vélo” is a new long-term rental service of electric-assisted bicycles offered by Kéolis Besançon Mobility with the support of the Grand Besançon.
 50 new electric bicycles will be delivered in mid-June.
 And there is a plan to have 250 more at the start of September.
 In the long term, by 2021, 650 electric bicycles will be available to the locals of the Grand Besançon region.